Visiting the Cirque de Mourèze

 A walk in the Cirque de Mourèze

-There are actually two walks that you can do in the Cirque de Mourèze.
-The first one is a small loop, called the Parc des Courtinals, which allows you to go around the most characteristic formations of the Cirque in 1 hour; and the big loop of 3 hours, offering you a magnificent view on the ridge of the Mont Liausson of the Salagou Lake.
-Note that you can also access the Mont Liausson from the small village of the same name, on the other side of the mountain.
+There are actually two walks you can do in the Cirque de Mourèze.
+The first is a short loop, called the Parc des Courtinals, which takes you around the most characteristic formations of the Cirque in about 1 hour.
+The second is the longer 3-hour loop, which offers a magnificent view from the ridge of Mont Liausson over Lake Salagou.
+Note that you can also reach Mont Liausson from the small village of the same name, on the other side of the mountain.
 For this article, I decided to do both walks with my mother!

 sculpture mourèze cirque